isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Faq-gsl-owner"></a> FAQ.56: Is `owner` the same as the proposed `observer_ptr`?

 No. `owner` owns, is an alias, and can be applied to any indirection type.
+The main intent of `observer_ptr` is to signify a *non*-owning pointer.

 ### <a name="Faq-gsl-stack-array"></a> FAQ.57: Is `stack_array` the same as the standard `array`?

 No. `stack_array` is guaranteed to be allocated on the stack.
+Although a `std::array` contains its storage directly inside itself, the `array` object can be put anywhere, including the heap.

 ### <a name="Faq-gsl-dyn-array"></a> FAQ.58: Is `dyn_array` the same as `vector`?

 No. `dyn_array` is not resizable, and is a safe way to refer to a heap-allocated fixed-size array.
+It is intended to replace array-`new[]`.

 ### <a name="Faq-gsl-expects"></a> FAQ.59.
 Is `Expects` the same as `assert`?